-- Use the standard archiving feature that comes with IBM Lotus Notes to archive your data in the NSF format (standard Lotus Notes archive).
+- Option 1: Use the standard archiving feature that comes with HCL Lotus Notes to archive your data in the NSF format (standard archive).

-- Export your data outside of IBM Lotus Notes into open formats such as PDF, XML, and JSON, by using specialized archiving tools for IBM Lotus Notes (stand-alone archive).
+- Option 2: Export your data outside of HCL Lotus Notes into open formats such as PDF/HTML and XML/JSON/CSV, by using specialized archiving tools for Lotus Notes (stand-alone archive).

-When you use the built-in archiving, you will be saving your Notes data in a new NSF database that is created automatically when you configure your Lotus Notes Archive Settings.
+When you use the built-in archiving, you will be saving your Lotus Notes data in a new NSF database that is created automatically when you configure your Archive Settings.

-The Lotus Notes archive NSF file stores exact copies of your Notes documents which you can always search and access in the archive as you normally would in any Notes application.
-However, note that the archive cannot be accessed outside of Lotus Notes/Domino.
+The Lotus Notes NSF archive file stores exact copies of your Notes documents which you can always search and access in the archive as you normally would in any Notes application.
+However, note that the archive cannot be accessed outside of Lotus Notes and Domino.

 This archiving process consists of two steps:

-- Configure the Lotus Notes Archive Settings for a selected application.
+- Configure the Archive Settings for a selected application.